 Before the PlayStation 4 came out, armchair analysts projected the death of the console.
 Instead, it has sold 106 million units and counting.
 Console gaming isn't going away anytime soon.

 And if you didn't already assume that, well, Sony has made it official: the company has been sharing official details on the next PlayStation home console, the PlayStation 5.
 Yep, you really have lived through five generations of PlayStations.

-Sony just dumped a load of info on games and a first glimpse at the hardware itself, all of which you'll find below.
+Sony has dumped a load of info on games and a first glimpse at the hardware itself, all of which you'll find below.
 Here's what we know so far, and we'll be updating this story over time as new details and leaks emerge.

 What will the controller be like?